 - Make sure you have time allocated to training.
 A short presentation is not enough.
 Staff need to be confident using the technology, unless very passionate about technology teachers cannot afford to invest hours learning how to use a device.
 Play time is essential and modelling use day to day helps.

 - Reliability is essential.
-Both the technology and the infrastructure must work when required.
+Both the educational technology and the infrastructure must work when required.
 That means strong wi-fi everywhere.
 It also means someone must be responsible to overseeing management on a daily basis.
 Ensuring all devices are returned or charged at the end of the day.
 It will only take a couple of knocks to confidence to see technology relegated to the cupboard.

 - Do not expect technology to solve your problems.
 Technology alone will not improve quality of teaching and learning.
 It will not improve attainment or engagement in lessons without staff who are confident & capable of using it effectively.